mikespub-org/epub-loader/README.md

 They have the same PHP version dependencies for 1.x and 2.x releases

-## Description (original)
+## Description

-epub-loader is a utility resource for ebooks.
+epub-loader is a utility package for ebooks.
+It can be used as a stand-alone project or included in your own PHP application

 - CalibreDbLoader class allows create Calibre databases and add ebooks
 - BookExport class allows to export ebooks metadata in csv files